MITCHELLKURTZMAN/MITCHELLKURTZMAN/README.md

 Hey there, I'm @MITCHELLKURTZMAN.
 I enjoy Blockchain, Finance, Business and Engineering.

 Currently, I'm an engineer building Nuance.xyz on the Internet Computer blockchain.
-Here are some highlights of my project and past achievements:
+Here are some highlights of my projects and past achievements:

 1. Nuance.xyz